Fire Emblem: Genealogy of the Holy War: Release

 When first revealed, it was known under the tentative title of Fire Emblem: Inheritors of Light.
 It was originally scheduled for a release in March 1996.
 Genealogy of the Holy War was released on May 14, 1996.
 It is the second title to be released for the Super Famicom.
-Its Japanese title, Seisen no Keifu, has been alternately translated as "Descent of Jihad" and "Genealogy of the Holy War": the latter has become the more common translation.
+Its Japanese title, Seisen no Keifu, has been alternately translated as "Descent of Jihad" and "Genealogy of the Holy War"; the latter has become the more common translation.
 It was subsequently ported to other platforms through Nintendo's Virtual Console.
 It was released for the Wii on January 30, 2007; for the Wii U on April 27, 2013; and August 27, 2016, for the New Nintendo 3DS.
 The game was not localized for Western release, remaining exclusive to Japan.
 An English fan translation was developed and released.

 Reception

 As of 2002, the game had sold a total of 494,216 units during its original print run, becoming the second best-selling Fire Emblem title to that date.
-It received a score of 31 points of 40 from Japanese gaming magazine Famitsu: while a positive score, it was also the lowest-scoring Fire Emblem title for the system.
+In Famicom Tsūshin, the four reviewers each gave the game a score of nine, six, and two eights out of ten.
+It was the lowest-scoring average score for a Fire Emblem title for the system.

 RPGamer's Tony Green praised the streamlined and simple-to-learn gameplay, in addition to its emotional story, customization, and the vivid graphics.
 His main criticism was laid against the difficulty spike after the first two chapters.
 He felt that the biggest barrier for players was that of language, due to the lack of an official localization.
 Nintendo Power, in an import preview of the game, was highly positive: saying that players should "forget about everything [they] know about RPGs and strategy games" when referring to the gameplay, the writer also praised the music, complex storyline and graphics.
 The editor concluded by calling Genealogy of the Holy War "truly a game of epic proportions".

 In a feature on the five best Fire Emblem titles up until 2013, Chris Carter of Destructoid included Genealogy of the Holy War among them due to the many lasting features it introduced to the series.
 In a retrospective feature about games not released in the United Kingdom, Digital Spy's Damian McFerren referred to it as the best game in the series, decrying its exclusivity to Japan.
 In a feature for RPGamer, writer Cassandra Ramos called the game the entry she most wished to see released overseas due to its scale and quality when compared to other entries from the period.
 Both noted that Genealogy of the Holy War was a suitable subject for a remake in the wake of the international success of more recent titles in the series.